RobMasters/Optimus/README.md

   $node = $event->getNode();

   if ($node->nodeName === 'script') {
-    throw new \Exception('This should never get thrown as the specific 'div' listener is stopping propagation');
+    throw new \Exception('This should never get thrown as the specific div listener is stopping propagation');
   }

   // your custom logic